 in relation to the Interconnected Party, the high-pressure pipeline that conveys Gas to a Receipt Point;

-Reasonable and Prudent Operator or RPO means, in relation to the performance of obligations under this Agreement, the application by the relevant Party of that degree of diligence, prudence and foresight reasonably and ordinarily exercised by experienced operators engaged in the same line of business under the same or similar circumstances and conditions having due consideration to the interests of the other users of the Transmission System;
+Reasonable and Prudent Operator or RPO means, in relation to the performance of obligations under this Agreement, the application by the relevant Party of that degree of diligence, prudence and foresight reasonably and ordinarily exercised by experienced operators engaged in the same line of business under the same or similar circumstances and conditions having due regard to the other interconnected parties and Shippers who also use the Transmission System to inject, convey or receive Gas and First Gas;

-Receipt Point means a facilitythat complies with the technical requirements set out in Schedule Two at which Gas is injected (or may be injected) into First Gas’ Pipeline, and includes any Additional Receipt Point, in each case the details of which are set out in Schedule One;
+Receipt Point means a station or facility, including any associated land and equipment, that complies with the technical requirements set out in ICA Schedule Two at which Gas is injected (or may be injected) into First Gas’ Pipeline, and includes any Additional Receipt Point which complies with the technical requirements set out in ICA Schedule Two, in each case which is the subject of this Agreement and the details of which are set out in ICA Schedule One;

-Remote Monitoring Equipment has the meaning set out in paragraph 1.3 of Schedule Two;
+Remote Monitoring Equipment has the meaning set out in paragraph 1.3 of ICA Schedule Two;

-Termination Fee means, in respect of any Receipt Point for which an Interconnection Fee and/or Odorisation Fee is payable, the amount that represents the cost to First Gas of First Gas’ equipment and facilities that remains to be recovered at the end of any Year, determined and notified by First Gas in accordance with section 11;
+Target Taranaki Pressure means the pressure determined by First Gas at or near the Bertrand Road Offtake to be sufficient to:

+deliver Shippers’ Nominated Quantities;

+provide, using reasonable endeavours, a reasonable quantity of Gas for use in connection with an event or circumstance that First Gas believes, acting as a Reasonable and Prudent Operator, has detrimentally affected the transmission of Gas through the Transmission System or depleted Line Pack to an unacceptable level, or could do so, and includes an Emergency and a Critical Contingency; and/or

+provide, using reasonable endeavours, a reasonable quantity of Gas to allow for delivery having regard to relevant Agreed Hourly Profiles and/or relevant Running Mismatch Tolerances;

+Termination Fee means [●];

 Code Amendments and Precedence

-Where the Code confers rights or places obligations on the Interconnected Party, or refers to sections or terms of the Code, this Agreement will be deemed to be amended automatically if and when those rights or obligations, or sections or terms of the Code, are amended.
-In the event of any conflict or ambiguity between a provision of this Agreement and the Code, the Code shall prevail.
-In the event the Code is terminated during the term of this Agreement (and not replaced), this Agreement will:
+The Interconnected Party may exercise any rights, and is to comply with any obligations, conferred or placed on it by the Code (including by way of references to particular categories of interconnected parties or interconnected parties generally).
+Where the Code confers rights or places obligations on the Interconnected Party, or this Agreement refers to or incorporates sections or terms of the Code (including those common provisions specified in Schedule Five or Schedule Six of the Code), this Agreement will be deemed to be amended automatically if, when and to the extent those rights or obligations, or sections or terms of the Code (including those common provisions specified in Schedule Five or Schedule Six of the Code) are changed, amended or supplemented in accordance with the Code (including pursuant to section 17 of the Code).
+At the request of a Party, the other Party shall enter into an agreement which records the relevant changes, amendments or additions to this Agreement accordingly (and each Party shall take such actions and execute such documents as is required to do so) promptly after the date of any such request.
+In the event of any conflict or ambiguity between a provision of this Agreement (where and to the extent the Code confers rights or places obligations on the Interconnected Party, or this Agreement refers to or incorporates sections or terms of the Code) and the Code, the Code shall prevail.
+In the event the Code expires or is terminated during the term of this Agreement:

-survive that termination and continue in full force and effect until the Expiry Date (subject to earlier termination in accordance with section 14); and
+this Agreement will survive that expiry or termination and continue in full force and effect until the Expiry Date (subject to earlier termination in accordance with section 14); and